 The Story Massage Programme can be a powerful medium for enabling young people and adults to share and explore their own personal story in a safe environment.
 The combination of narrative and positive touch offers a gentle way sharing life experiences, feelings and memories that may otherwise remain unspoken and unresolved.

 The reach of positive touch never ceases to amaze me.
 All it takes are some bold and visionary advocates, in this case from the folks at Story Massage Programme UK working in Nepal.
-This totally innovative program uses structured touch for interpersonal skills development, confidence building and self-discovery.
+This totally innovative programme uses structured touch for interpersonal skills development, confidence building and self-discovery.
 David Palmer, Founder and Executive Director of TouchPro International

 When Mary Atkinson was first invited to work with the Empowering Women of Nepal project in Nepal, she envisaged working solely with the disadvantaged children in the children’s home.
 However, the staff were so excited about the possibilities of the Story Massage Programme that they invited her to introduce it as part of their GOAL programme in secondary schools in Pokhara.
 The team were soon working with the Story Massage book and developing their own ideas to incorporate it into their work.